 ANNOTATING ART WITH TIMELINE

 Students create an interactive, digital timeline using a mural featuring scenes from Spanish history.
 The artistic and analytical extension activity provides an active-learning opportunity through which students not only acquire knowledge, but also create meaning.
-By applying their knowledge of Spanish history and the process of writing history to create and analyze their own historically-themed artwork, students think critically about cultural objects, their purposes, and their construction.
+By applying their knowledge of Spanish history and the process of writing history to create their own historical narrative, students think critically about cultural objects, their purposes, and their construction.

 - Semester-long project